 Fostering the Joy of Reading

 Students who are properly equipped for reading will be more likely to enjoy reading time and pursue it on their own, but they must also be given a reason to start reading.
 We hope each student using our elementary reading materials learns a lifelong love for reading.
 The teacher materials, basal readers, and novel studies have been designed to get students motivated and engaged in the stories.
 Teacher editions provide suggestions for exciting story introductions and interactive lessons that bring students in before they start reading.
 The basal readers use a colorful design with a balance between open space and text.
-Each selection is age-appropriate and leveled according to student ability, and the selections offer variety between author styles and genres.
+Each selection is age-appropriate and leveled according to student ability, and the selections offer a variety of authors and genres.
 Students should have every opportunity to become active participants in each lesson.

 The BJU Press reading teacher editions encourage using reading groups so that teachers have the opportunity to tailor instruction to student needs.
 Teachers can move at a slower or faster pace according to the needs of each group.
 The teacher editions offer additional opportunities for scaffolded learning, as well as questions that can be selected or adapted to meet the abilities of the group.